SabreTools/MPF/README.md

 ## Changelist

-A list of all changes in each stable release can now be found [here](https://github.com/SabreTools/DICUI/blob/master/CHANGELIST.md).
+A list of all changes in each stable release and current WIP builds can now be found [here](https://github.com/SabreTools/DICUI/blob/master/CHANGELIST.md).

 ## External Libraries